2024 MSP 501 Winners Hunting for M&A Targets

 New Charter Technologies

 New Charter is a frequent acquirer, with 26 acquisitions since it began in 2019.
 New Charter has successfully brought newcomers on board, allowing them to continue to thrive.
-Not only did the company stay on the MSP 501 this year, but a bunch of its acquisition targets still doing business under their original brand also made it.
+Not only did the company stay on the MSP 501 this year-- ranking No. 235 -- but a bunch of its acquisitions who still do business under their original brand also made it.
 They include Apex Technology Management, ActiveCo, DCG Technical Solutions, CTSI, Complete Technology Solutions, Braver Technology Solutions, Olmec Systems, Greystone Technology, The Tech Group, Adnet Technologies and Strategic Solutions.

 “We’re not a holding company,” New Charter CEO Peter Melby said.
 “We’re a strategic IT platform that’s focused on building the best provider in the market.
 We don’t just slap everything together and slap a new name on it.
 We build quality.”